Geonkick-Synthesizer/redkite/README.md

  * Not to add dependencies that breaks the above points.
 Also, maximum to relay on dependencies for runtime that are provided by default by the system.
-Avoid requiring to install additional dependencies for runtime that may cause versioning conflicts.
+Avoid requiring to install additional dependencies for runtime that may cause version conflicts.

  * Interface (API) to be simple

 ### Main features

+* Object tree ownership
 * Widgets
 * Graphics (with Cairo backend)
 * Painter (paints RkImage and widgets)